 For such a morbid song, this version is hilarious!
 Sorry about the poor quality of this video, but nonetheless — you can’t beat their loopy energy.
 Sláinte!

 So warned the soothsayer to Julius Caesar in Shakespeare’s famous play.
-Alas poor Julius — he did not heed the advice, went against his own instincts and was stabbed to death in the senate.
+Alas poor Julius — he did not heed the advice and was stabbed to death in the senate.
 The bloody, infamous event occurred on March 15, 44 B.C.

 Have you ever wondered what the ‘Ides’ of March actually means?

 It was a designation for the middle of a month.
 Apparently, the ancient Romans did not number days of a month sequentially from first through last day.
 Instead, they divided the month and counted days from three specific points.
 These points were called the Nones (5th -7th of the month) the Ides (13th to 15th) and the Kalends (1st of the following month).

 The divisions were determined by the full moon, which normally occurred between the 13th and 15th of the month.
 Thus the Roman senate would have actually gone ‘loony’ under the full moon.

 After the death of Caesar, the 15th of March seemed to carry its own specific dark cloud.
 Many other tragedies have occurred on this day.
 For example: